benisntfunny/littlest-link/README.md

 ### Other info to know

 1. Yes this could be done with one table.
-2. The permissions are loose
+2. The permissions are loose.
 3. I'm sure there's more robust versions of this out there.